Can Technology Provide Solutions to Global Freshwater Scarcity?

 Desalination, a process that removes salt and other minerals from seawater, has emerged as a potential solution to this global crisis.
 This technological process, which transforms seawater into freshwater, could be a game-changer in countries suffering from water scarcity.

-A lire aussi : How Are Robotics Being Integrated into Personalized Healthcare Services?
+A voir aussi : How Are Robotics Being Integrated into Personalized Healthcare Services?

 Desalination technologies come in different forms, but the most common ones involve either distillation (heating to create steam) or reverse osmosis (forcing water through a membrane).
 While these technologies have been around for a while, recent advancements have made them more energy-efficient and cost-effective.